yvvijay121/StatisticsNotes/content/Normal Distribution Calculator Functions.md

+---
-# Normal Distribution Calculator Functions
+title: Normal Distribution Calculator Functions
+---
 ## Normal Cumulative Distribution Function
 The normal cumulative distribution function (normCdf) can find the proportion of the area under the normal curve that lies between two values in the normal distribution.